Social distancing and self-isolation have both had a major impact on how TV news is gathered and transmitted.

 - Test the system you are using in advance to make sure the technology, and particularly the sound, works well and there’s no echo or “howl”.
 It may be advisable to use an external microphone.
 If you need to use headphones, make sure they’re working and comfortable in advance.

-- Don’t get up immediately the online interview is over as this can make you look disrespectful – wait in silence until you’re given the all clear.
+- Don’t get up immediately the online interview has finished: this can make you look disrespectful – wait in silence until you’re given the all clear.

 In response to these changing circumstances, Rough House Media is now offering many of our training courses online, using platforms like Zoom and Gotomeeting.
 We can provide tailored guidance and practice to help your spokespeople come across well in online interviews.
 Contact us for more information: 020 8332 6200 or firstname.lastname@example.org.